 "I'm listening Albert, but… I don't hear a thing."

 Everything seemed to hold its breath as the one they called Albert moved slowly around in a small circle, moving about Lucien.
 His blue eyes searched and the boy hid himself against the tree just before he was seen, trembling and hugging his book tightly.
-Suddenly a loud crack was heard, making all jump violently, as a brown rabbit hopped passed him, and then the two boys chasing wildly after it like a bullet gone off into the air.
+Suddenly a loud crack was heard, making all jump violently, as a brown rabbit raced passed them.

 "See?
 I told you it was an animal…" Lucien said, sighing.